TaBayram/vscode-miisync/README.md

 * `Session Duration`: How long does session lasts in minutes in the MII system.
 * `Refresh Session`: Should extension perodically send request to renew session?
 * `Request Limit`: The maximum number of requests to server it can send.
 Used in folder download/upload/transfer.
 Increasing it can introduce instability.
+* `Show Diff Notification`: Should the extension see if the currently opened file is different from the remote file and show a notification if it is?

 ------------